btrem/create-mailto/README.md

 ## using `data-` attribute
 You can also use this script in situations where the email address does *not* appear in the web page, by using [`data-*` attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).
 Just add a `data-email` to your element:

-before create-mailto | after create-mailto
+plain html           | html with create-mailto.js
 -------------------- | -------------------
 `<span data-email="username@example.com">email me</span>` | `<span data-email="username@example.com"><a href="mailto:username@example.com">email me</a></span>`
 `<img src="foo.jpg" alt="email me" data-email="username@example.com">` | `<a href="username@example.com"><img src="foo.jpg" alt="email me" data-email="username@example.com"></a>`